 Duncan Barrett is a writer and editor, specialising in biography and memoir.
 He grew up in London and studied English at Jesus College, Cambridge.
 In 2010 he edited the First World War memoirs of pacifist saboteur Ronald Skirth, published as The Reluctant Tommy.
 He is co-author, with Nuala Calvi, of a trio of Sunday Times Top 10 bestsellers: The Sugar Girls, which was ranked second in the history bestsellers of 2012, GI Brides, which was also a New York Times bestseller in America, and The Girls Who Went to War.
-His solo titles include Men of Letters: The Post Office Heroes Who Fought the Great War and the forthcoming Hitler’s British Isles: The Real Story of the Occupied Channel Islands.
+His solo titles include Men of Letters: The Post Office Heroes Who Fought the Great War and When The Germans Came: True Stories of Life Under Occupation in the Channel Islands.

-Praise for THE GIRLS WHO WENT TO WAR:
+Praise for THE GIRLS WHO WENT TO WAR, the Sunday Times Bestseller:

-"This vivid and richly readable account of women’s lives in and around the Tate & Lyle East London works in the Forties and Fifties is written as popular social history, played for entertainment.
-If it doesn’t become a TV series to rival Call The Midwife, I’ll take my tea with ten sugars" - BEL MOONEY, THE DAILY MAIL
+'This vivid and richly readable account of women’s lives in and around the Tate & Lyle East London works in the Forties and Fifties is written as popular social history, played for entertainment.
+If it doesn’t become a TV series to rival Call The Midwife, I’ll take my tea with ten sugars' - Bel Mooney, Daily Mail

-"This is a treasure box of testimonies from a very different world, and one that will soon slip from living memory.
-Kudos to the authors for capturing these memories for posterity, and in such a readable, touching way” – THE LONDONIST
+'This is a treasure box of testimonies from a very different world, and one that will soon slip from living memory.
+Kudos to the authors for capturing these memories for posterity, and in such a readable, touching way' - Londonist

 Simon & Schuster